Farmers for the Land: Helping Farmers Advance Soil Health in Pennsylvania

 Educational approach:

-Engagement: AFT and its advisory group will harness its deep networks to identify and recruit 10-15 women farmers from priority counties in the Susquehanna River Watershed in Pennsylvania and offer multiple in-person and virtual learning opportunities over eight months.
+AFT and its advisory group harnessed our deep networks to identify and recruit 9 farmers from priority counties in the Susquehanna River Watershed in Pennsylvania and offer multiple in-person and virtual learning opportunities, along with one-on-one technical assistance, over the course of two years.

-AFT will recruit women who are decisionmakers on their farm, curious about implementing soil health practices, and committed to participating in the cohort.
-AFT will offer participation stipends to cover their travel, childcare, and other expenses to incentivize full participation.
+AFT recruited farmers who identified themselves as decisionmakers on their farms and curious about implementing soil health practices, and who were able to commit to participating in the cohort.
+AFT offered participation stipends to cover travel, childcare, and other expenses to incentivize engagement over the long timeframe of the project.

-Participants receiving implementation stipends will commit to two years of practice implementation on the same field.
-Stipends will be made to participants with livestock and crop (grain, forage, fruit, and vegetable) farms.
-Approved practices will include:
+Participants receiving implementation stipends committed to two years of practice implementation on the same field.
+Stipends were made to participants with livestock and crop (grain, forage, fruit, and vegetable) farms.
+Approved practices included:

 • Conservation tillage and residue management